raaj-rahul/NetflixClone/README.md

 # 🎬 Netflix – A Netflix Clone (Full-Stack)

-FeedbackFusion is a full-stack web application that mimics Netflix’s user interface and streaming layout using modern tools like **React 18**, **Tailwind CSS**, and **Express**.
+This is a full-stack web application that mimics Netflix’s user interface and streaming layout using modern tools like **React 18**, **Tailwind CSS**, and **Express**.
 It supports authentication, persistent sessions, dynamic movie carousels, and embedded video players.

 ---